 Environmental Protection Agency (EPA).

-EPA is taking final action to approve revisions to the Delaware State Implementation Plan (SIP).
-The revisions were submitted by the Delaware Department of Natural Resources and Environmental Control (DNREC) and consist of modifications to the ambient air quality standards for ozone and fine particulate matter.
-EPA is approving these revisions in the SIP in accordance with the Clean Air Act (CAA).
+EPA is taking direct final action to approve revisions to the Delaware State Implementation Plan (SIP).
+The revision consists of modifications to the ambient air quality standards for ozone and fine particulate matter.
+EPA is approving this revision in accordance with the requirements of the Clean Air Act (CAA).

-EPA has established a docket for this action under Regional Material in EDocket (RME) ID Number R03-OAR-2005-DE-0001.
-All documents in the docket are listed in the RME index at http://docket.epa.gov/rmepub/.
-Once in the system, select “quick search,” then key in the appropriate RME identification number.
-Although listed in the electronic docket, some information is not publicly available, i.e., confidential business information (CBI) or other information whose disclosure is restricted by statute.
+Docket: All documents in the electronic docket are listed in the RME index at http://www.docket.epa.gov/rmepub/.
+Although listed in the index, some information is not publicly available, i.e., CBI or other information whose disclosure is restricted by statute.
 Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
-Publicly available docket materials are available either electronically in RME or in hard copy for public inspection during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
-Copies of the State submittal are available at the Delaware Department of Natural Resources and Environmental Control, 89 Kings Highway, P.O.
+Publicly available docket materials are available either electronically in RME or in hard copy during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
+Copies of the State submittal are available at the Delaware Department of Natural Resources & Environmental Control, 89 Kings Highway, P.O.
 Box 1401, Dover, Delaware 19903.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Rose Quinto, (215) 814-2182, or by e-mail at firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information